-of the mixed Hodge structure on the compactly supported cohomology, with a monodromy induced by the action on $X$.
-The map $\upchi^\mmhs_\hsp$ assigns to each monodromic mixed Hodge structure its equivariant Hodge polynomial.
-If $H$ is a pure Hodge structure of dimension $d$ with an action of $\upmu_n$, then its Hodge spectrum is
+of the mixed Hodge structure on the compactly supported cohomology, with a monodromy induced by the monodromy on $X$.
+The map $\upchi^\mmhs_\hsp$ assigns to each MMHS its equivariant Hodge polynomial: if $H$ is a pure Hodge structure of dimension $d$ with an action of $\upmu_n$, then its Hodge spectrum is